 One of the most important question when running a business is: Which metrics should I track?

-Whether it’s about team performance, or pipeline performance, or competitor or product performance, it all takes a few metrics to keep track of to ensure business visibility.
+Whether it’s about team performance, or pipeline performance, or competitor or product performance, it all takes a few metrics to keep track to ensure business visibility.

 How quickly will I achieve my goals?